interledger/rafiki/packages/frontend/README.md

   - `styles`: CSS files
 - `kratos`: Dockerfile and setup files
   - `config`: contains the Kratos identity schema
-  - `scripts`: scripts to start Kratos, as well as, add and delete users
+  - `scripts`: scripts to start Kratos, as well as to add and delete users
 - `public`: static files and assets that are served to the browser

 ## Login